1 Thing: Music video

 The music video for "1 Thing", co-directed by Chris Robinson and Amerie, publicly revealed the singer's sexual side.
 It focuses on her dance routines, featuring her as a go-go dancer in various setups, intercut with footage from the film Hitch.
 Amerie approached Robinson with the video's concept in mind, and the two collaborated again when directing the music video for the following single, "Touch".

-Foo Fighters member Dave Grohl showed the video for "1 Thing" during 24 Hours of Foo, during a segment in which each member of the band presented one song that they considered their "guilty pleasure".

 Covers and other uses

 American punk rock band T.S.O.L. released a cover of "1 Thing" as a 12-inch vinyl single in 2019.
 The band have attached a political theme to their version of the song.
 Frontman Jack Grisham said:I like go-go music and soul and anything that really moves.
 I first heard Amerie's "1 Thing" in 2005, when it was released.
 Fucking infectious man, the way that groove keeps rolling, and she's such a great vocalist.
 The lyrics were your basic relationship trip but then it hit me, this isn't just a song about some dude, these lyrics read like a song to a system or a government that'd been up to no good.
 When she sang, "memories keep ringing bells" I was thinking of the state of our union today, the turmoil in our society, and where we'd been before—I was musing on our involvement in the Middle East, Latin America, Vietnam.
 I was thinking about the dirty deeds that this nation had been up to and then she sang, "why don't you just admit it" and I realized that no one in power, not in this country, was ever gonna admit that we were wrong.Their cover would later appear on their 2024 album, A-Side Graffiti.

 American rapper Lauryn Hill sampled "1 Thing" during live performances, using the song during the second and last part of her single "Doo Wop (That Thing)".
 Likewise, British girl group Girls Aloud used the song as an interlude in performances of their 2004 single "Love Machine" during their Chemistry Tour in 2006.
 Additionally, alternative rock band Elbow covered the song in a comedic fashion for an August 2005 performance on BBC Radio 1's Live Lounge.

 The song was played during the pole dancing scene in the 2010 film Somewhere, and a gospel rendition of the song was included in the 2023 musical comedy Praise This.
-It has also been placed in the soundtracks for many video games, notably Saints Row 2 and Grand Theft Auto V.